-This pineapple topping recipe is another one of my made from scratch topping recipes.
+- This is an easy recipe.
 It can be made using both fresh and canned pineapple, making it flexible enough to be made even when fresh fruits are not available.

-- Water (pineapple syrup if using canned pineapple)
+- Water ( and pineapple syrup if using canned pineapple) - use filtered water.

 Preparing the pineapple